Rez Authors Guide

 How a game presents its content is a very important topic for authors and Rez gives you a lot of control over this.
 We mentioned that a scene can present a kind of "stage" upon which a part of your game plays out.

 A simple game might only use one scene but as your game grows more complex you might find need for a range of scenes.
-For a character screen, an inventory system, a planetary exploration, and an NPC dialog are likely to present very differently and have different kinds of interactions.
+For example a character sheet, inventory, planetary survey, or NPC dialog might present very different kinds of interface and offer different kinds of interactions.

 Scenes lend themselves very naturally and support the idea both of changing from one scene to another (for example moving from an introduction or tutorial to the main game) as well as interludes where you switch to another scene and then back again (presenting an inventory or character screen) maintaining the players place.